Forum Replies Created

 • City:

-The number of members are up by 10 as compared to last week.
-The week saw everyone collectively ride more with total distance, elevation gained and time spent on the saddle were all up.
+The number of members are up by 9 as compared to last week.
+The week saw everyone collectively ride more or less the same with total distance, elevation gained and time spent on the saddle were all constant.

 Kudos to all the riders who have been working hard on their saddles…